307th Bomb Wing

-The 307th Bomb Wing (307 BW) is an Air Reserve Component (ARC) of the United States Air Force.
+The 307th Bomb Wing is an Air Reserve component of the United States Air Force.
 It is assigned to the Tenth Air Force of Air Force Reserve Command, stationed at Barksdale Air Force Base, Louisiana.
-If mobilized, the wing is gained by Air Force Global Strike Command (AFGSC).
+If mobilized, the wing is gained by Air Force Global Strike Command.

 The wing was first activated in 1947 as part of the test of the Wing Base Organization system as the 307th Bombardment Wing as the headquarters for the 307th Bombardment Group and its supporting organizations.
 It served in the Korean War, where it earned a Presidential Unit Citation.
-It served as a strategic bomber organization until inactivated in 1945.
+It served as a strategic bomber organization until inactivated in 1965.

 The wing was again activated as the 307th Strategic Wing in 1970 at U-Tapao Royal Thai Navy Airfield, Thailand.
 It managed deployed Strategic Air Command tankers and bombers participating in combat operations in Southeast Asia until it was inactivated on 30 September 1975.

-With the divestiture of A-10 Thunderbolt II aircraft from AFRC's composite 917th Wing (917 WG) at Barksdale AFB and reassignment to an AFRC fighter wing, the 917 WG was inactivated and its B-52 Stratofortress aircraft transferred to the reactivated 307th Bomb Wing on 8 January 2011.
+With the divestiture of Fairchild Republic A-10 Thunderbolt II aircraft from Air Force Reserve Command's composite 917th Wing at Barksdale, the 917th was inactivated and its Boeing B-52 Stratofortress aircraft transferred to the reactivated 307th Bomb Wing on 8 January 2011.

-On 17 October 2015 the 307 BW reactivated the 489th Bomb Group under its Wing.
-The 489 BW is a classic association at Dyess AFB, Texas flying the B-1B Lancer.
+On 17 October 2015 the Air Force reactivated the 489th Bomb Group under the wing.
+The 489 is a classic associate at Dyess Air Force Base, Texas flying the Rockwell B-1B Lancer.

 Overview

 The wing is diverse, flying and maintaining 20 Boeing B-52H Stratofortress.
 The 307th Operations Group oversees three squadrons: the 93rd Bomb Squadron, which operates the B-52 Formal Training Unit and qualifies aircrew to operate the B-52 in active association with the 11th Bomb Squadron, the 343rd Bomb Squadron, which performs the nuclear enterprise and global strike missions in classic association with the 2nd Operations Group, the 307th Operations Support Squadron, which provides intelligence, aircrew life support and range operations services to the wing's full range of B-52 missions.
-The 489th Bomb Group, a geographically separated unit, operates in classic association with the 7th Operations Group at Dyess AFB, Texas flying the B-1 Lancer.
+The 489th Bomb Group, a geographically separated unit, operates in association with the 7th Operations Group at Dyess Air Force Base, Texas flying the Rockwell B-1 Lancer.
 In addition, the wing produces sorties for the 340th Weapons Squadron and the 49th Test and Evaluation Squadron to accomplish their mission.